openhab/openhab-addons/bundles/org.openhab.binding.kaleidescape/README.md

 Manually initiated Auto-discovery will locate all supported Kaleidescape components if they are on the same IP subnet of the openHAB server.
 In the Inbox, select Search For Things and then choose the Kaleidescape Binding to initiate a discovery scan.

-## Binding Configuration

-There are no overall binding configuration settings that need to be set.
-All settings are through thing configuration parameters.

 ## Thing Configuration